Pandemic could have little effect on Colorado’s hunting season

 Fishing license sales, too, are on the up and up.
 Across the board, people are heading outside and recreating more than in years previous.

-“The outdoor industry has certainly seen a boost this year,” Hampton said.
+“The outdoor industry has certainly seen a boost this year,” Hampton continued.
 “I know bike places that sold their entire inventory for the year in just the month of May.
-Kayaks and paddle-boards are sold out everywhere.”
+Kayaks and paddleboards are sold out everywhere.”

 CPW receives a portion of its funding from a federal excise tax on outdoor sporting goods, and a recent spike in firearms and ammunition sales has kept that revenue stream strong this year, he added.